We are often contacted by our clients to assist them with issues that they have with other estate agents,

 Mrs Smith decides to place an offer on your property.
 She has now sold her own home and can proceed.
 She is now, in estate agency speak, ‘ready, willing and able’.

-There’s some toing and froing over the offer but ultimately with a bit of cajoling from us, the deal gets done.
+There are some toing and froing over the offer but ultimately with a bit of cajoling from us, the deal gets done.
 Lawyers and instructed and the transaction proceeds.

 But then, out of the blue, Ruthless and Grabbit send a formal letter of claim insisting that you pay them a fee of several thousands of pounds.
 They state that they arranged a viewing for Mrs Smith months ago and therefore ‘introduced Mrs Smith first’ and that therefore, quite misleadingly, you are bound to pay them.